 - 6.4.1 The Local Plan Part 1 policies in relation to High Quality Environment provide strategic guidance on a variety of matters such as biodiversity, flooding, landscape and heritage.
 In many cases these provide an adequate basis for development management but there are some areas where more detailed policy guidance is needed.
 These relate particularly to the context of development, site design, landscape issues and heritage.
 This section sets out a series of policies relating to these matters. - 6.4.2 LPP1 policy CP11 relates to sustainable and low carbon development and sets out the Council's expectations.
-The Deregulation Bill is expected to be enacted shortly and is likely to set national standards of sustainable construction which will be incorporated into the Building Regulations.
-The details of what will be required and the transitional arrangements are not yet known and policy CP11 will continue to operate in the meantime.
-It may be that LPP2 will in due course propose the amendment or deletion of all or part of policy CP11, should it no longer be capable of implementation.
+The Deregulation Act Bill is expected to be enacted shortly and is likely to has since set national standards of sustainable construction which will be have been incorporated into the Building Regulations.
+These replace the Code for Sustainable Homes and set maximum standards equivalent to Code Level 4 for energy and water.